-C. Aggregation
+4.3 Aggregation

-Aggregation operations are commutative and distributive operations - they include addition and multiplication.
+We classify aggregation operations as those that are commutative and distributive - they include addition and multiplication.
 They perform an operation on all the values associated with a key, and emit an aggregated value as output.
 Since the operations are commutative, the ordering of the keys is not required.

-An example is the WordCount application from Section III.
+An example is the WordCount application from Section 3.
 For each key, the entries that contain the count of the key are summed up into the aggregate word count.
 In the original version, the Reduce function is invoked with a key and all of its associated values.
 Hence, it can aggregate them and emit the final count immediately.